Hyderabad Police detains Bhim Army Chief Chandrashekhar Azad

 Hyderabad, Jan 26: Bhim Army chief Chandrashekhar Azad was detained in Hyderabad ahead of his participation in a protest against CAA and NRC

-On the occasion of Republic Day, the Students' Union had organized a protest program against the amended Citizenship Act, National Population Register (NPR) and National Register of Citizens (NRC).
+On the occasion of Republic Day, the Bhim Army chief was in Hyderabad to address a gathering on Citizenship Amendment Act, National Register of Citizens and National Population Register.

 It is said that Prior Police permission was not taken by organisers for the meeting.